Difficult Moments of a Foster Mom

 I can imagine how nighttime would be so difficult for foster children as they try to adjust.
 You have some wonderful ideas to keep kids comfortable and feeling secure.

+Thanks for taking care of the Foster Children who would be lost without you.
 I’m glad this Pillow helps a ton with the sleep issues Sounds like a Great 👍 Product.

 Fostering is a big undertaking, I applaud the people that can do it, I know at times it is hard, been there.